Robert Frost Teaching Links

-A Frost Bouquet: Robert Frost, His Family, and the Clifton Waller Barrett Library of American Literature, at the University of Virginia.
+A Frost Bouquet: Robert Frost, His Family, and the Clifton Waller Barrett Library of American Literature, University of Virginia.

 A collection of manuscripts from The Robert Frost Collection assembled by Clifton Waller Barrett now at the University of Virginia.
 Some original documents are available for on-line viewing.

 “Robert Frost in the Petri Dish” by Karen Glenn

 Using his poems to teach global warming, astronomy, botany, and just about everything else in middle school science class.

 Robert Frost Sample Lesson Plans

 “Cause and Effect” (grade 3)